dsyme/dsyme-presentations/design-notes/on-currying.md

-(Please submit PRs if you spot mistakes or would like to add a substantive comment)
+(Please submit PRs if you spot mistakes or would like to add a substantive comment, or [chitty-chat on the twitter thread](https://twitter.com/dsymetweets/status/1227211129522413580))

 # On Currying in F# - 10/02/2020